dkondor/lof_model/abm_model/README.md

 ## Examples for the simulation

 Examples of a few cases are given below that were used to generate Fig. 2 in our paper.
 More simulation runs are in the script [lof_runs_rep.fsh](lof_runs_rep.fsh) that performs repeated realizations of the simulation and analysis of temporal patterns in the results, generating the main results in our paper.
+These results are then analyzed with the script [lof_acf_rep_plot.r](lof_acf_rep_plot.r), creating the figures in the paper.

 The below commands are provided to be run in a standard UNIX (Linux, OSX) shell (such as `bash`).
 They require a `C++17` compiler such as a recent version of GCC or CLang (to use CLang, replace the `g++` commands with `clang++`).
 The code for creating images and videos (`spout2png.cpp`) uses the [Cairo](https://www.cairographics.org/) graphics libraries.
 [FFMPEG](https://ffmpeg.org/) is used for creating videos.
 Running the below code will require at least 8GB free memory.